 6. NEXT STEPS: COMMUNICATION AND IMPLEMENTATION OF THE DECISION

 6.1 Once agreed, the Policy will inform preparation of our 2018/19 Internal Audit & Governance Plan.
-Members will see that plan in the Spring and have opportunity to comment on the detail.
+Members of the Audit, Governance & Standards Committee will see that plan in the Spring and have opportunity to comment on the detail.